easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 %Respiratory System becomes closed.
 The switch between the mask and the mouth node remains open when the Anesthesia Machine is turned off.
-The unidirectional valves of the Anesthesia Machine are handled by assigning very high resistance on the inspiratory or expiratory limbs depending on the breathing phase.*
+The unidirectional valves of the Anesthesia Machine are handled by assigning very high resistance on the inspiratory or expiratory limbs depending on the breathing phase.</i>
 </center><br>

 ### Connecting to the Respiratory Circuit